telerik/blazor-docs/components/tilelayout/overview.md

 ### Main Element

 The main element defines the number of `Columns`, the `Width` and `Height` of the layout, as well as the `ColumnWidth` and `RowHeight`.

+The `ColumnWidth` and `RowHeight` define the maximum dimensions for each column and row.

-Generally, you should settings that allow the desired number of columns and rows (depending on their settings) to fit in the set width and height.
+Generally, you should use settings that allow the desired number of columns and rows (depending on their width and height) to fit in the set width and height of the entire component.

+You do not, however, have to set `Width` and `Height` - the main measure is the `Columns` and it will suffice to create a layout.

+Since the Tile Layout is a block element, its width defaults to `auto` in the browser, and the actual width is distributed evenly between the number of `Columns`.
+Setting `Height="100%"` can let the component take up its parent dimensions in terms of height as well.

-If the width and height dimensions are insufficient to accommodate that, the CSS rules will reduce the individual row height and/or column width so that the appointed number of columns fit in the available width.
+If the width and height dimensions are insufficient to accommodate the defined row height and column width that the current tiles create, the actual row height and/or column width will decrease so that the appointed number of columns fit in the available width and the existing number of rows fit in the available height.

-The available height will be distributed between the total number of rows if it is lower than their sum.

-`Columns`, `Width` and `Height`  have no default values. `ColumnWidth` and `RowHeight` default to `1fr`.
+`Columns`, `Width` and `Height`  have no default values.

+`ColumnWidth` and `RowHeight` default to `1fr`.

-There are two other settings you should take into account as well - the `ColumnSpacing` and `RowSpacing` - they are CSS units that define the gaps between the individual tiles and count towards the total dimensions of the component.
+There are two other settings you should take into account if you set explicit dimensions to the main element - the `ColumnSpacing` and `RowSpacing` - they are CSS units that define the gaps between the individual columns and rows and count towards the total dimensions of the component.
 They default to `16px`.

 ### Individual Tiles